dyjung123/DongryunJeong/README.md

 #### Linguistic ability
 - Korean: mother tongue
-- Japanese: Confident in conversation and reading but immature at writing
+- Japanese: Confident in conversation and reading but immature at handwriting
 - English: reading and writing is normal but inexperienced conversation

 <hr/>